 So, at least another two years of bumpy rides.

 As everybody knows, motorists at that crossing also face the strong likelihood of delays because of train-building in the yard.
-That combined with the shaking when you do go across provides a strong rationale for taking another route.
-For an abbreviated taste of the wait and the bumps, take a look at the video below. (hh)
+That combined with the shaking when you do go across provides a strong rationale for taking another route. (hh)